qisuqi/Face-recognition-using-CNNs-and-SVMs/README.txt

-A Comparative Study in Face Recognition with CNNs and SVMs
+A Comparative Study in Face Recognition with CNNs and SVMs Dataset used for this study is MIT-CBCL Face Recognition Database, it can found here: http://cbcl.mit.edu/software-datasets/heisele/facerecognition-database.html
 ------------------------------------------------------------------------------------------
 A brief description of each Matlab script is as follows: